Cray-HPE/docs-csm/operations/network/customer_accessible_networks/ipv6_configuration_guide.md

    This command defaults to a dry run and writes all proposed BSS and SLS changes along with backups of the original data to a timestamped directory in the current working directory unless overridden with the `-b|--backup-dir` option.

    The `--commit` option will apply the proposed changes to BSS and SLS.
-This should be done before the management rollout stage of the [Upgrade CSM and additional products with IUF](../../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md) procedure to ensure that the NCNs are rebuild with IPv6 support enabled.
+This should be done before the management rollout stage of the [Upgrade CSM and additional products with IUF](../../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md) procedure to ensure that the NCNs are rebuilt with IPv6 support enabled.

    See [`cray-site-init` updates](../../../RELEASE_NOTES.md#csi-patch-csm-ipv6) for a detailed description of the `csi patch csm ipv6` options.